spro/practical-pytorch/char-rnn-classification/char-rnn-classification.md

 * `model.py` (defines the RNN)
 * `train.py` (runs training)
 * `predict.py` (runs `predict()` with command line arguments)
+* `server.py` (serve prediction as a JSON API with bottle.py)

-Running `train.py` will train and save the network, and then you can use `predict.py`:
+Run `train.py` to train and save the network.

+Run `predict.py` with a name to view predictions:

 ```
 $ python predict.py Hazaki